williamsnell/ws_content/content/posts/cot/index.md

 - If we want to review a model's reasoning, we don't want to wade through paragraphs of post-hoc justification.
 - We want to know whether/to what degree we can trust a model's chain of thought to explain how it has made its choices.
-If some/all of its working has no impact on the final answer, we know not to trust it (?)
+If some/all of its working has no impact on the final answer, we can safely ignore this reasoning.
-- It's possible a model could come up with an initial guess, and then uses later reasoning to refine this estimate.
+- It's possible a model could come up with an initial guess, and then use later reasoning to refine this estimate.

-- If a model doesn't actually use its reasoning tokens to do reasoning, then why bother emit them?
-Is it pursuing a secondary goal of *looking like it's reasoning*?
-- Do phrases like "Wait wait wait", "But!" etc. actually matter?

-1. How much of the chain-of-thought actually matters?

-Could a model decide on its answer early on, and then spend time going through the charade of writing out reasoning?

-In particular, I'm trying to tease apart what a model does and doesn't know - whether it has 'secretly' stored its answer away, or if it truly doesn't come up with an answer until the very end.

 ## The experiment